ADJENTURING

 Total score: 34.5/50, my personal frontrunner (so far) for a place to live.

-What I liked about Denver
+What I Liked About Denver

 • Super sunny.
 Denver is sunny almost every day, even if it rains or thunderstorms frequently in the afternoons.